 And [Abraham] said [after his escape from Nimrod], Verily I am going unto my Lord, who will direct me unto the place whither He hath commanded me to go, namely, Syria.
-And when he had arrived at the Holy Land, he said, O my Lord, give me a son [who shall be one] of the righteous.
+And when he had arrived at the Holy Land, he said, O my Lord, give me α son [who shall be one] of the righteous.
 Whereupon We gave him the glad tidings of a mild youth.
-And when he had attained to the age when he could work with him (as some say, seven years; and some, thirteen), he said, O my child, verily I have seen in a dream that I should sacrifice thee (and the dreams of prophets are true; and their actions, by the command of God); therefore consider what thou seest advisable for me to do.
-He replied, O my father, do what thou art commanded : thou shalt find me, if God please, [of the number] of the patient.
+And when he had attained to the age when he could work with him (as some say, seven years ; and some, thirteen), he said, O my child, verily I have seen in a dream that I should sacrifice thee (and the dreams of prophets arc true; and their actions, by the command of God); therefore consider what thou seest advisable for me to do.
+He replied, O my father, do what thou art commanded : thou shalt find me. if God please, [of the number] of the patient.
 And when they had resigned themselves, and he had laid him down on his temple, in [the valley of] Mind, and had drawn the knife across his throat (but it produced no effect, by reason of an obstacle interposed by the divine power), We called unto him, O Abraham, thou hast verified the vision.
 Verily thus do We reward the well-doers.
 Verily this was the manifest trial.
 And We ransomed him whom he had been commanded to sacrifice (and he was Ishmael [Ismá'eel] or Isaac; for there are two opinions)2 with an excellent victim, ing of the cocks; and then, inverting them, threw them down to the earth.-S. (B.)

-1 They tell us that Gabriel thrust his wing under them and lifted them up so high that the inhabitants of the lower heaven heard the barking of the dogs and the crowa ram from Paradise, the same that Abel had offered: Gabriel (on whom be peace!) brought it, and the lord Abraham sacrificed it, saying, God is most great!
+2 It is the most received opinion among the Mohammadans that the a ram from Paradise, the same that Abel had offered: Gabriel (on whom be peace!) brought it, and the lord Abraham sacrificed it, saying, God is most great!
 And We left this salutation [to be bestowed] on him by the latter generations, Peace [be] on Abraham!
 Thus do We reward the well-doers: for he was of our believing servants.